mikemorris12/UTCDW_Guidebook/Chapter1/section1.1_python_env.md

 `conda activate UTCDW`

-Most, but not all, of the packages used for this guidebook are listed below.
+Most, but not all, of the packages used for the UTCDW Guidebook are listed below.
 If you prefer to work in your pre-existing conda environment, or if you are having issues setting up your environment using the provided `.yml` files, you can install them using

 `conda install <package names>`